Just remember there is help out there if you want it, and there’s always hope, no matter how dark things may seem.

 “It’s amazing how much your mind can clear, even by talking.
 Just remember there is help out there if you want it, and there’s always hope, no matter how dark things may seem.”

-Solihull residents and their families are encouraged to get in touch with SIAS if they or a loved one is struggling with addiction this Christmas, New Year and beyond.
+Solihull residents and their families are encouraged to get in touch with SIAS if you or a loved one is struggling with addiction this Christmas, New Year and beyond.
 For more on the resources available see SIAS’ webpage